 Papel P. speaks: "The Germans came from Vysotsk, an administrative center, and ordered the pit to be dug.
 They requisitioned about twenty people, even more.
 We were told to bring shovels.
 A German measured the size with his steps and put down rods to define the size.
 The pit was 3 meters deep.
 We worked this way, some threw the ground at the edge of the pit and others put it aside.
 We were not told but we suspected that the pit was being prepared for the Jews.
 Because there were a lot of us, we dug it in one day."
 (Eyewitness N°545, met in Sernyky, on January 02, 2008)

-Sernyky is a village situated close to the border with Belarus, about 30 km (19 miles) south of Pinsk.
+Sernyky is a village situated on the banks of the Pripyat River, close to the border with Belarus, about 30 km (19 miles) south of Pinsk.
 Before the war there were 987 living Jews.
-It was occupied by German forces in July 1941.
+The village was occupied by German forces in the early August, 1941.

 Do you have additional information regarding a village that you would like to share with Yahad ?

 or by calling Yahad – In Unum at +33 (0) 1 53 20 13 17